 1 Exceptions are: coal where CO2, CH4 and N2O default values are from EPA 40 CFR Part 98 (November 2013), plastics and tire-derived fuel where CO2 is based on carbon content analyses, and spent pulping liquor where Western Climate Initiative (WCI) values (December 2011) are used.

-2 Except for our Ponderay (Washington) paper mill where 2012 Public Utility District (PUD) fuel mix data is used to calculate the GHG emission factors and for our Mokpo (South Korea) paper mill where the GHG report uses the 2012 factor confirmed by the South Korean government.
+2 Except for our Ponderay (Washington) paper mill where 2012 Public Utility District (PUD) fuel mix data is used to calculate the GHG emission factors and for our Mokpo (South Korea) paper mill (permanently closed on March 9, 2017) where the GHG report uses the 2012 factor confirmed by the South Korean government.